ietf-tools/bibxml-service/docs/topics/architecture.rst

 :term:`bibliographic data sources <bibliographic data source>` configured (registered).
-From those sources, BibXML service obtains bibliographic data in Relaton format and indexes it for search purposes.
+From those sources, BibXML service obtains bibliographic data in the Relaton YAML format and indexes it for search purposes.
 Indexing can be triggered either via management GUI or via API.

 Those sources themselves are Git repositories,